Iran judiciary chief: Westerners helped block hardliners in poll

-DUBAI, Feb 28 (Reuters) - Iran’s hardline judiciary chief on Sunday accused reformists of working with Westerners to block hardliners from winning seats in Friday’s elections for the Assembly of Experts, an infuential leadership body.
+DUBAI (Reuters) - Iran’s hardline judiciary chief on Sunday accused reformists of working with Westerners to block hardliners from winning seats in Friday’s elections for the Assembly of Experts, an influential leadership body.

 In a statement, Ayatollah Sadeq Amoli Larijani said reformists had coordinated with “American and English media outlets” to prevent what he called some servants of the people from entering the assembly, which has the task of selecting the country’s most powerful figure, the supreme leader.